Project-MONAI/MONAI/docs/source/highlights.md

 ### 12. Automatically ensure `channel-first` data shape
 Medical images have different shape formats, can be `channel-last`, `channel-first` or even `no-channel` dimension for the single channel image.
 And in some tasks, we need to load several `np-channel` images and stack them together as a `channel-first` data.
 Users may be not very clear about the input image / label data shape, and hard to set expected tranform to convert data into `channel-first` shape for the following components.

-To improve the user experience, MONAI provided `EnsureChannelFirst` transform to automatically detect data shape by the meta infomation and convert it to `channel-first` shape no matter it's `channel-last`, `no-channel` or already `channel-first`.
+To improve the user experience, MONAI provided `EnsureChannelFirst` transform to automatically detect data shape by the meta information and convert it to `channel-first` shape no matter it's `channel-last`, `no-channel` or already `channel-first`.

 ### 13. Invert spatial transforms and test-time augmentations
 During the deep learning validation / inference of medical images, it's important to invert all the spatial pre-transforms(orientation, resize, flip, rotate, zoom, crop, pad, etc.) for the model output data, then save it into files or visualize to compare with the original input images.